apoeana/etny-node-monitoring/README.md

 1. Begin by cloning the repository.

-2. Navigate to the cloned repository folder and start the installer by running the command
+2. Navigate to the cloned repository folder and start the installer by running the command:

-            "$ cd etny-node-monitoring && sudo chmod +x ./install.sh && sudo ./install.sh".
+            $ cd etny-node-monitoring && sudo chmod +x ./install.sh && sudo ./install.sh"

 3. Follow the instructions provided by the installer.
 This includes: